Alcatel close to deal with French telco: source

-France's left-leaning industry minister, Arnaud Montebourg, called on the country's network providers to help Alcatel-Lucent by favouring its products over those of cheaper rivals.
+France's left-leaning industry minister, Arnaud Montebourg, called on the country's network providers to help Alcatel-Lucent by favoring its products over those of cheaper rivals.

 "There will be news soon," the source said, adding that the company involved was a rival of Orange but did not wish to be identified as the contract was not yet official.